 Addressing current design and assessment methodologies

 Parametric studies will be performed on those parameters that were previously identified as influential.
 Results of the parametric study will be examined to judge the accuracy of current methods for calculating amplification factors.
 “Rules-of-thumb” for calculating dynamic response of bridges will be developed for where the current methodologies fall short.
 Furthermore, the methods used for analyzing moving loads will be reviewed and alternative methods will be evaluated in an effort to identify a simpler, yet still effectual method.
-It is hoped, that for certain scenarios, there exists an acceptable modelling method that the “typical” engineer could easily understand and implement.
+It is hoped, that for certain scenarios, there exists an acceptable modelling method that would be sufficiently efficient to be implemented regularly in practice.

 Impact of platooning on bridge responses